Collector/distributor

 A graphic that shows a collector-distributor.

-The northbound I-5 collector/distributor in Seattle shows how numerous on- and off-ramps are served,
+The northbound I-5 collector/distributor in Seattle shows how several on- and off-ramps are served,

 keeping numerous merge points off the main lanes of the freeway.